RonM-Dyalog/DistributionsDemo/README.md

 Then you will have access to the R distributions I used in the presentation.
 You'll also be able execute expressions in the R environment, and you will able to send data to R from APL as well getting data from R to APL.

 Oh!
-And before we forget, save workspace with a name you'll recognize!
+And before we forget, save your workspace with a name you'll recognize!